• Policy Analysis, Project Design and Evaluations, Financial Control Systems.

 • Commercial & amateur radio licenses (US FCC K1MMB/ Malian AMRTP TZ4AM) 1962 & 2015.

-August 2012 to Present, Company Manager, Bamako Mali focusing on providing services to investors and private sector businesses, Government, and donors in agriculture, evaluation, business, project financing, due diligence and representation in consulting, mining, radio, television and telecommunications.
+August 2012 to Present, Company Manager, Bamako Mali focusing on providing services to contractors, investors and private businesses, Government, and donors in agriculture, evaluation, solar-energy, project financing, due diligence and representation in consulting, radio, television and telecommunications.

 September 2016 to December 2017, Economic Analyst, Irrigation for analyzing the program for massive expansion of Mali’s Office du Niger irrigation system proposed in the Programme d’Aménagement Hydro-Agricole (PAHA 4).
 Analysis showed that the proposal ignores major external costs due to losses in rain fed and flood recession agriculture and livestock production while overestimated yields and benefits inflate returns, favor elites at the expense of small farmers and focus on low value crops unable to cover water costs in full.
 Impacts of dry season flows are overestimated, leading to exaggeration of benefits of system expansion for farming to the detriment of livestock production in the Delta and of environmental services.